Next Generation Ministries

 How does Next Generation Ministries spend its money?

 Next Generation Ministries directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Next Generation Ministries tax-deductible?